-Decommissioning Nuclear Power Plants" (ADAMS Accession No. ML010430066), the event sequences important to risk at a decommissioning power reactor are limited to a large earthquake and cask-drop events.
+The NRC requires a level of licensee EP commensurate with the potential consequences to public health and safety and common defense and security at the licensee's site.
+Under the current safety analysis in NUREG-1738, "Technical Study of Spent Fuel Pool Accident Risk at Decommissioning Nuclear Power Plants" (ADAMS Accession No. ML010430066), the event sequences important to risk at a decommissioning power reactor are limited to a large earthquake and cask-drop events.
 This is an important difference relative to an operating power reactor where typically a large number of different initiating events make significant contributions to risk.
 Additionally, physical security for special nuclear material at fixed sites, including decommissioning power reactors, is required by 10 CFR Part 73, "Physical Protection of Plants and Materials."
 Decommissioning power reactor licensees are required by 10 CFR 73.55(f) to develop target sets for use in the development and implementation of security strategies that protect against spent fuel sabotage.
-While both operating and decommissioning power reactor is significantly reduced.
+While both operating and decommissioning power reactors are required to develop target sets, the number of target sets at a decommissioning reactor is significantly reduced.
 Implementation of the protective strategy at a decommissioning reactor takes into account this reduction in target sets.
-With the significant reduction in radiological risk for a power reactor undergoing decommissioning, the NRC has historically approved exemptions to EP and security requirements based on site specific evaluations and the objectives of the regulations.
+With the significant reduction in radiological risk for a power reactor undergoing decommissioning, the NRC has historically approved exemptions to EP and security requirements based on site-specific evaluations and the objectives of the regulations.

-The NRC prepared NUREG-1738 to provide a technical basis for the 2000 integrated rulemaking for nuclear power reactors that were being decommissioned and had been permanently shut down.
-The rulemaking was later deferred in light of higher priority work after the terrorist attacks of September 11, 2001.
+The NRC prepared NUREG-1738 to provide a technical basis for SECY-00-0145, "Integrated Rulemaking Plan for Nuclear Power Plant Decommissioning" (ADAMS Accession No. ML003721626).
+The proposed rulemaking was later deferred in light of higher priority work after the terrorist attacks of September 11, 2001.
 Nonetheless, NUREG-1738 provides insights that the staff continues to find helpful for the evaluation of exemption requests regarding EP requirements.
-It identified a zirconium fire resulting from a substantial loss of water inventory in the SFP as the only postulated scenario at a decommissioning power reactor that, while highly unlikely, might result in a significant offsite release.
-Previously granted exemptions from EP regulations reduced EP requirements to those consistent with the standards of 10 CFR 50.47(d), which states the requirements for a license authorizing fuel loading and low power testing only, and 10 CFR 72.32(a), which establishes the information required in an emergency plan for an independent spent fuel storage installation.
-Examples of the reduced EP requirements include: setting the highest emergency plan classification as an "Alert"; extending the timing requirements for notification of offsite authorities; requiring only onsite exercises with the opportunity for offsite response organization participation; and only maintaining arrangements for offsite response organizations (i.e., law enforcement, fire and medical services) that may respond to onsite emergencies.
-No formal offsite radiological emergency plans are required.
+Specifically, NUREG-1738 identified a zirconium fire resulting from a substantial loss-of-water inventory in the SFP as the only postulated scenario at a decommissioning power reactor that, while highly unlikely, might result in a significant offsite release.

+Previously granted exemptions from EP regulations reduced EP requirements for decommissioning power reactors to those consistent with the standards of: (1) 10 CFR 50.47(d), which states the requirements for a license authorizing fuel loading and low power testing only; and (2) 10 CFR 72.32(a), which establishes the information required in an emergency plan for an independent spent fuel storage installation.
+Examples of previously granted exemptions from EP regulations for decommissioning power reactors include: setting the highest emergency plan classification as an "Alert"; extending the timing requirements for notification of offsite authorities; requiring only onsite exercises with the opportunity for offsite response organization participation; and only maintaining arrangements for offsite response organizations (i.e., law enforcement, fire and medical services) that may respond to onsite emergencies.
+The existence of formal offsite radiological emergency plans is no longer a binding requirement on the licensee.